International Day of Families – May 15

 Here are some ways to celebrate this day in India –

-On this occasion, people should spend their entire day for the family.
+On this occasion, people should spend their entire day with the family.
 You can play family games with the family, talk to each other about what everyone likes, do small fun activities, or watch a big movie with the family and each other Can hear lots of smiley jokes.
 You can encourage your family members to make short films on important issues surrounding your family and then spend one night sitting and showing them.

 Photos are a great way to cherish memories forever.
 You can take photos with family or even create a family album from those photos.